IDontHaveIdea/IDontHaveIdea/README.md

 Programming in general.

-- 🌱 I’m currently learning ...
+- 🌱 Working with Python and PySide6
-  - How to make MODs for games using BepInEx

 <!---
 IDontHaveIdea/IDontHaveIdea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.